-- Finding 3: Leveraging the expertise and knowledge of community partners increased capital, capacity, and impact in the community. - Finding 4: Youth in the community played a critical role in advancing access to healthy food in schools. - Finding 5: Connecting local farmers to CalFresh beneficiaries increased affordability/accessibility to local produce while supporting the local economy. - Finding 6: Creating a community-led food council led to the expansion of funding for improving DNATL food systems and the establishment of critical partnerships. - Finding 7: The collaboration between the DNATL Community Food Council, the Tolowa Dee-ni' Nation, and local schools led to the establishment of school and community gardens and food forests in some of the most food insecure areas in DNATL.
+- Finding 3: Leveraging the expertise and knowledge of community partners increased capital, capacity and impact in the community. - Finding 4: Youth in the community played a critical role in advancing access to healthy food in schools. - Finding 5: Connecting local farmers to CalFresh beneficiaries increased affordability/accessibility to local produce while supporting the local economy. - Finding 6: Creating a community-led food council led to the expansion of funding for improving DNATL food systems and the establishment of critical partnerships. - Finding 7: The collaboration between the DNATL Community Food Council and the Tolowa Dee-ni' Nation helped cover labor and material costs to create school and community gardens and food forests.